District of Columbia International School

 It is overseen by the District of Columbia Public Charter School Board.

 History and campus

-DCI was founded in 2014 to provide a secondary school with advanced foreign language classes to students from language immersion public charter elementary schools.
-While admission is lottery-based, Latin American Montessori Bilingual Public Charter School, Washington Yu Ying Public Charter School, Elsie Whitlow Stokes Community Freedom Public Charter School, Mundo Verde Public Charter School, and DC Bilingual Public Charter School graduates are given preference in the lottery for 6th grade.
+DCI was founded in 2014 by five elementary charter schools with language immersion instruction models: Latin American Montessori Bilingual Public Charter School, Washington Yu Ying Public Charter School, Elsie Whitlow Stokes Community Freedom Public Charter School, Mundo Verde Public Charter School, and DC Bilingual Public Charter School.
+The schools joined forces to allow their students to continue their language education into middle and high school.

+Graduating fifth grade students in from those five schools get first preference for admission to DCI through the city's lottery system for charter and public schools.

+At the time the member schools first conceived of DCI, D.C.'s charter school law did not allow for such a model that would give rising fifth grades preference in admission to the school.
+The D.C.
+Council amended its charter school law in June 2014 to authorize the school and allow it to obtain city funding.

-In 2017, the school moved into its permanent campus, the Delano Hall building of the former Walter Reed Army Medical Center.
-The new building can accommodate up to 1,450 students.
+After initially operating out of temporary space in the Mount Pleasant neighborhood, in 2017, the school moved into its permanent campus, the Delano Hall building of the former Walter Reed Army Medical Center.
+The new building, a former dormitory for nurses, can accommodate up to 1,450 students.

 Student body

 DCI is a diverse school with no majority race, consisting of about 40% African-American, 40% Hispanic, and 15% Caucasian students in the 2018-19 school year.
 8.3% are English language learners and 51.6% are economically disadvantaged.